Where I write professionally

 Character: Greta, a Swedish missionary on board a train car the night someone is murdered

 Analysis: There are few standards by which I can universally measure all of these performances but a cold and hard rule should be that you shouldn't expect an Academy Award if you can't even outact the other supporting actresses within your own ensemble.
 Granted, the film boasts one of the best ensembles of the decade and the equal share of screen time between Bergman and three or four other ladies might lead to a splintering of opinions on who stands out the most.
 Still, I have trouble even seeing the argument that Bergman is the ensemble's stand-out character.
-In my opinion, Bergman has nothing on Lauren Bacall or Jacqueline Bisset in terms of dramatic impact.
-She's practically invisible in this large ensemble piece and since she is already Swedish, it's not even that much of a stretch.
+In my opinion, Bergman has nothing on the flamboyant performances of Lauren Bacall or Jacqueline Bisset in terms of dramatic impact.
+Although there's something to be said for the power of a quiet performance, Bergman is practically invisible in this large ensemble piece.
+Besides, it's not that much of a stretch playing Swedish when you consider that's Bergman's home country.

 1975: Lee Grant, Shampoo C-